Microphone, amplifiers, shadow, transducer, carpet, mixer, pedal, light, presence

 9.5 x 12 feet

 Qanat is an interactive sound and light installation named after the ancient Iranian underground water channel system.
-A hidden transducer amplifies the Iranian rug with the sound of water as a pendulum microphone above picks up on the amplified rug, movements and room tone to create a live feedback loop.
-Viewers may sit, lay or stand on the rug, as they do so, each presence slightly affects the sound. lit by a pin beam light, the central motif of the rug appears to undulate and move.
-Traditionally, this motif signified a fountain, while the elongated shadow that is cast through it references the mythical "Peacock's Tail" in ancient Iranian and Islamic dome architecture.
+The resonant qualities of a traditional Iranian rug are amplified with the sound of water, as a pendulum microphone above picks up the amplified sounds from the rug, movements, and room tone, creating a live feedback loop.
+The central motif of the rug, traditionally signifying a fountain, may appear to undulate and move, as a pin beam light casts an elongated shadow--an inverse reference to the mythical "Peacock's Tail" in ancient Iranian and Islamic dome architecture.
+Visitors may sit, lay, or stand on the rug, affecting sound transmission throughout the space, as each presence slightly affects the space.